lban2049/lodash/.aigne/doc-smith/docs/fp-guide.md

 # Functional Programming Guide

-The `lodash/fp` module provides a more functional approach to programming by offering an immutable, auto-curried, iteratee-first, data-last version of Lodash methods.
-This guide explains the core concepts and how to leverage them.
+The `lodash/fp` module provides an immutable, auto-curried, iteratee-first, data-last version of Lodash methods.
+This guide explains the core principles of the FP-style variant and how it differs from the standard Lodash build.

-To get started, simply import from `lodash/fp`:
+To get started, simply import the `fp` module:

 ```js
 // Load the FP build for immutable auto-curried iteratee-first data-last methods.